-The second phase (Year 3) will launch the sub-modules such as integration of management practice guidelines surrounding the identified health issues of the target population; integration of provider task reminders; development of the health registry that taps into the EHR; coordination and refinement of the data query system for data mining and reporting; stratification and predictive modeling; and workflow and notification alerts.
+The second phase (Years 3-5) will launch the sub-modules developed in Year 2 such as data-sharing technology with the Recuperative Care Center and partnering hospitals, integration of management practice guidelines surrounding the identified health issues of the target population; integration of provider task reminders; development of the health registry that taps into the EHR; coordination and refinement of the data query system for data mining and reporting; stratification and predictive modeling; and workflow and notification alerts.
 Data sharing technologies with project partners will be developed, tested, and launched.